wadejong/Summer-School-Materials/MPI/README.md

 * `sendbuf` --- a pointer to the buffer that contains the local data to be reduced
 * `recvbuf` --- a pointer to the buffer that will hold the result

-There are many pre-defined reduction operation and you can also define your own
+There are many pre-defined reduction operations and you can also define your own

 |**Operation** | Description | Datatype|
 |:-------------|:------------|:--------|